openproblems-bio/openproblems/website/themes/academic/README.md

 Install:

-1. [Download](https://github.com/sourcethemes/academic-kickstart/archive/master.zip) and extract *Academic Kickstart*
+1. [Download](https://github.com/sourcethemes/academic-kickstart/archive/main.zip) and extract *Academic Kickstart*
-2. [Download](https://github.com/gcushen/hugo-academic/archive/master.zip) and extract the *Academic theme* files from the `hugo-academic-master` folder to the `themes/academic/` folder in *Academic Kickstart*
+2. [Download](https://github.com/gcushen/hugo-academic/archive/main.zip) and extract the *Academic theme* files from the `hugo-academic-main` folder to the `themes/academic/` folder in *Academic Kickstart*

 ### Install with RStudio